How to lose weight on a meat-free diet

 Can I eat vegetarian on WW?

-WW is fantastic for vegetarians because of the many non-meat vegetarian products on the ZeroPoint™ foods.
+WW is fantastic for vegetarians because of the many non-meat vegetarian products on the ZeroPoint™ foods list.
 So whether you are vegetarian or just trying to eat meat-free one night a week we have great tasting recipes for you.

 WW has 900+ vegetarian recipes

 As a vegetarian on WW, you'll have plenty of choice!
-We've selected our favourite vegetarian breakfasts, lunches, dinners, soups, pastas for you here.
-Try our breakfast slice filled with rice, veggies, cottage cheese and eggs which can be made ahead of time and give you breakfast on the go for most of the week.
+We've selected our favourite vegetarian breakfasts, lunches, dinners, soups and pastas for you here.
+Try our breakfast slice filled with rice, veggies, cottage cheese and eggs, which can be made ahead of time and give you breakfast on the go for most of the week.

 For a filling lunch, try our smashed bean, tomato and feta wrap.
 Beans are a great option for vegos as they are a source of protein, fibre and carbohydrates.